M.S. Thesis — Robotics Engineering — WPI — May 2026

 System Overview

-IONA is a bi-manual mobile humanoid robot built in-house at WPI's Human-Inspired Robotics (HiRO) Lab.
-It features a Fetch Freight 100 mobile base, dual Kinova Gen3 7-DoF arms with Robotiq parallel grippers, and a multi-camera RGB-D sensing suite.
-The software stack is distributed across a ROS Noetic robot-side system and an ROS2 Humble external compute node communicating over a custom TCP/UDP bridge.
+IONA is a bi-manual mobile humanoid robot built at WPI's Human-Inspired Robotics (HiRO) Lab.
+It combines a Fetch Freight 100 mobile base with two Kinova Gen3 7-DoF arms, Robotiq parallel grippers, and a four-camera RGB-D sensing suite.
+The software stack bridges a ROS Noetic robot-side system (low-level control, navigation) and an external ROS2 Humble compute node (perception, planning) over a custom TCP/UDP interface.

-This thesis integrates a modular perception subsystem into IONA's existing architecture, transitioning it from a predominantly teleoperated platform toward structured autonomy for representative nursing tasks — pick and place, shelf organization, and device manipulation.
+This thesis integrates a full autonomous perception subsystem into IONA's existing architecture, transitioning it from a predominantly teleoperated platform to one capable of executing structured nursing tasks — pick and place, shelf organization, and device manipulation — with minimal operator input.

-ROS2 Humble ROS Noetic PyTorch Intel RealSense D435 Kinova Gen3 MoveIt + OMPL RTAB-Map Detectron2 FoundationPose MMPose Python OpenCV
+ROS2 Humble ROS Noetic PyTorch Intel RealSense D435 Kinova Gen3 MoveIt + OMPL RTAB-Map FoundationPose MMPose OpenCV

 Hybrid Pose Estimation

-A central contribution of the thesis is a dual-mode pose estimation framework that selects between accuracy and speed based on the task and object properties.
+A central contribution of this thesis is a dual-mode framework that dynamically selects between two complementary estimators based on object characteristics and task requirements.

 Method Speed Accuracy Planar Error Depth Error Use Case

-LazyPose ~4 Hz Moderate < 1 cm < 3 cm Simple / predictable
+LazyPose 4 Hz Moderate < 1 cm < 3 cm Simple / predictable objects

-PoseMate is built on the FoundationPose framework and uses RGB-D data, instance segmentation masks, and pre-scanned object meshes to compute full 6D pose.
-A validation pipeline (depth error, mask reprojection IoU) filters and aggregates across five captured frames before accepting a final estimate.
+PoseMate builds on FoundationPose, using RGB-D data, segmentation masks, and pre-scanned meshes to compute full 6D pose.
+A validation pipeline (depth reprojection error, mask IoU) filters and aggregates estimates across five captured frames before accepting a result.

-LazyPose provides a lightweight real-time 4D pose (3D position + planar yaw) by applying PCA on the segmentation mask and retrieving depth at the median pixel — enabling continuous streaming at 4 Hz for predictable objects.
+LazyPose is a lightweight 4D estimator (3D position + planar yaw) that applies PCA on the segmentation mask and retrieves depth at the median pixel.
+It runs at 4 Hz, enabling continuous streaming for objects with predictable geometry.

 Hardware Platform

-• Mobile Base: Fetch Freight 100 — indoor navigation with dedicated RGB-D camera for SLAM.
+• Mobile base: Fetch Freight 100 with onboard RealSense D435i for SLAM.

-• Compute: Onboard Fetch computer (ROS Noetic) + External workstation Intel i7 / RTX 3080 (ROS2 Humble, perception + planning).
+• Compute: Onboard Fetch computer (ROS Noetic) + External workstation Intel i7 / RTX 3080 (ROS2 Humble, perception and planning).